-The State Energy Loan Program application period is now open.
+The State Energy Loan Program application period is now closed.

 The Idaho Governor’s Office of Energy and Mineral Resources (OEMR) State Energy Loan Program offers low-interest loans to fund energy efficiency projects for single-family homes in Idaho.
 Applications are evaluated using project specifications that are noted under the Qualifying Addendums below.
 All loans are evaluated by a financial institution for credit worthiness and must be secured with real estate.
 Consumers may choose to leverage these loans by accessing utility incentives and federal and state tax credits and deductions.
 A list of policies and incentives can be found at the Database of State Incentives for Renewables & Efficiency.